nintexplatform/nwc-solution-starter/README.md

 # Nintex Solution Starter for SharePoint

-The Nintex solution Starter is a web part components that will enable you to extend your Nintex Workflow Cloud forms and tasks into a SharePoint 2016, SharePoint 2019, or SharePoint Online environment.
+The Nintex Solution Starter is a web part component that will enable you to extend your Nintex Workflow Cloud forms and tasks into a SharePoint 2016, SharePoint 2019, or SharePoint Online environment.
 Through the self-contained web part solution, SharePoint administrators can add the web parts to any SharePoint Online tenant or on-premises SharePoint farm with minimal effort, and expose My Nintex content directly to SharePoint users.
 Designed using the Nintex Workflow Cloud public developer API, this Solution Starter can also be customized or expanded on to meet the individual customers different use cases.

 # Overview

-This documentation will guide you through building and installing the Nintex Solution Starter in SharePoint Online, or SharePoint on-premesis, as well as making some simple customization.
+This documentation will guide you through building and installing the Nintex Solution Starter in SharePoint Online, or SharePoint on-premises, as well as making some simple customization.

 To get started, you can either create your own build of the packages or install one of the released basic solution packages, and add the web part to a SharePoint page:
 1. [Build the app](/docs/build.md).
 1. [Install the app in your SharePoint environment](/docs/install.md).
 1. [Add the web part to a page](/docs/addToPage.md).

-If you would like to make any cutomizations to the columns and fields before installing the web part, see the [basic customisation guidelines](/docs/customize.md).
+If you would like to make any customizations to the columns and fields before installing the web part, see the [basic customization guidelines](/docs/customize.md).

 Then, there are some more specific guides on how to:
   - [Change a column heading or size](/docs/columnsRenameResize.md).